SaddlebackCSS/vimnotes/README.md

 - `zb` places the current line at the bottom of the screen
 - `zz` places the current line at the middle of the screen
     - (This is not the same as `ZZ`, which saves and quits Vim)

+---
+## Runtime Configuration

+When Vim runs, it reads and executes an "rc" file.
+This file is used to store user settings.
+By default, this is a file called `.vimrc` or `_vimrc` in your `$HOME` folder.
+(Run `:help .vimrc` for more info on where Vim searches for this file).

+There are many settings which can be overridden in the rc file, including `:set` options and key bindings.

+When running GVim or EVim, they will also load the `.gvimrc` (after loading the `.vimrc`).
+This can be used for GUI-specific startup commands (e.g. disabling the mouse).

+I have included excerpts of my `.vimrc` and `.gvimrc` files for reference.

+---
+## Filetypes

+Vim can perform syntax coloring/highlighting for various file types.
+To enable this, run the command `:syntax enable`.
+This will keep your current color settings, which can be changed with `:highlight`.
+If you want Vim to overrule your color settings, use `:syntax on`.
+It may be useful to have one of these in your `.vimrc`.

+The `filetype` option allows Vim to customize settings for various types of files.
+Use `:filetype on` to enable filetype detection.
+With filetype detection enabled, you can register autocommands to execute when certain types of files are loaded.
+This is done using `:autocommand` (and is often done in your `.vimrc`).

+Vim can use different automatic indentation settings based on the file type.
+Use `:filetype indent on` to enable this.

+Vim filetype plugins are used to store settings and key bindings for specific file types.
+To enable loading plugins, use `:filetype plugin on`.

+You can combine filetype detection, plugin settings, and indentation settings using `:filetype plugin indent on`.

+You can install new syntax, filetype, and indentation settings in the folder `~/.vim/` (UNIX) or `%HOME%\vimfiles` (Windows).

+Note that filetype plugins will override settings in your `.vimrc`.
+You can over-override your plugins with plugins stored in `~/.vim/after/` (UNIX) or `%HOME%\vimfiles\after` (Windows).

+The `:filetype detect` command will cause Vim to detect the filetype of the current file (if you opened an empty file and started writing).